joelouthan/theologic.us/content/posts/5-few-points-friday/2020-07-03-few-points-friday.md

 ---
-title: 'A Few Points for Friday '
+title: 'A Few Points for Friday: What Are You Believing?'
 author: Joseph Louthan
 type: post
 publishDate: 2020-07-03